RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

   - Some other names: `TPix` for pixels, `TCoef` for coefficients, `TVal` for values, `TArg` for function arguments, `Tx`, `Ty` for input and output types of functions  ...

-- I use of camel case: My rationale for prefering `CamelCase` over `snake_case` is that the names tend to be shorter while the word separation via the capitalization is still obvious enough.
-The main argument for snake case is typically that the words are more clearly separated which is true but in my opionion, the separation in camel case is clear enough such that this marginal improvement does not justify the lengthening.
-Also, JUCE uses it as well although that had nothing to do with my decision.
+- I use `CamelCase`.
+My rationale for prefering `CamelCase` over `snake_case` is that the names tend to be shorter while the word separation via the capitalization is still obvious enough.
+The main argument for snake case is typically that the words are more clearly separated which is true but in my opionion, the word separation in camel case is still clear enough such that this marginal improvement does not justify the lengthening.
+Also, JUCE uses it as well and it's kinda nice to be consistent with it although that had nothing  to do with my decision.
 I made that long before even knowing JUCE.

 - I use `rs`-prefixing for class and function names.
 My rationale for prefixing everything with `rs` is to avoid name clashes.
 Yes, I know - that's what namespaces are there for but sometimes it is